TA-800/Loxpp/README.md

 # Lox++

-This is a C++14 implementation of the Lox interpreter ( from the book "Crafting Interpreters" [ Java ] ).
+This is a personal C++14 implementation of the Lox interpreter ( from the book "Crafting Interpreters" [ Java ] ).

 ## Features